 Does the action help solve the budget crisis?
 Not really, according to George Meyer, former DNR Secretary and now head of the Wisconsin Wildlife Federation and chairman of the Wisconsin League of Conservation Voters.
 Because it is a bonded program, Meyer feels that the service costs are a pittance: About one-hundredth of a nickel out of every tax dollar.

 Indeed there are dozens of conservation and environmental groups who are outraged by the committee's actions.
 At least 16 state newspapers have editorialized about the lack of wisdom shown by the committee in its drastic fiscal move.
 Not to mention the thousands of citizens across the state who are up in arms over the decision.

 Sen. Mary Panzer, the majority leader, is on record as saying she doesn't believe there should be any cuts in the Stewardship Fund.
 Let's hope that she and Sens.
 Ellis and Harsdorf can persuade their Republican colleagues to reverse the Joint Finance Committee's action and eliminate the cuts to Wisconsin's bipartisan, environmentally sound Knowles-Nelson Stewardship Fund.

-Users browsing this forum: No registered users and 1 guest
+Users browsing this forum: No registered users and 9 guests